 - Add a HTTP + Server Sent Events sync implementation

 - Add a BroadcastChannel sync implementation

-- Create a stop-gap pocket server implementation so that we can deploy test infrastructure
+- Create a stop-gap replica server implementation so that we can deploy test infrastructure

-- Create a stop-gap implementation of the IndexedDB pocket to save large amounts of data
+- Create a stop-gap implementation of the IndexedDB replica driver to save large amounts of data

 - Create a first edition of the website containing: an adequate landing page, concept glossary, core API documentation, and specification for the ES5 data format.